NREL/gaps/examples/example_developers.rst

 Note that when we submit the futures, we store them in a dictionary to collect later with the ``as_completed`` function.
 This allows us to store some metadata along with each future object.
-In particular, we store the site GID (note that this requires users to specify a ``gid`` column in their project points CSV, which is typical for models that rely on WTK/NSRDB/Sup3rCC data) corresponding to each future, allowing us to place the data in the appropriate location in the output array.
+In particular, we store the site GID (note that GAPs requires users to specify a ``gid`` column in their project points CSV, which is typical for models that rely on WTK/NSRDB/Sup3rCC data) corresponding to each future, allowing us to place the data in the appropriate location in the output array.
 We obtain the index into the output array using the `ProjectPoints.index <https://nrel.github.io/gaps/_autosummary/gaps.project_points.ProjectPoints.html#gaps.project_points.ProjectPoints.index>`_ function, and store the result immediately in the output HDF5 file.
-An alternative approach to obtain this index is to use the iteration ``for ind, site in project_points.df.iterrows()``, and then store the ``ind`` values in the future metadata.
-The latter approach may be preferable if you do not wish to assign a GID value to each location submitted to your model.

 Once all processing is complete, we return the path to the output file as normal.
 With only a few extra lines of code, our model execution is parallelized on each node!